 5. Makarska Riviera

-If you prefer the Adriatic coast, Makarska Riviera is my only recommendation in the area – but you don’t need more than it!
+If you prefer the Adriatic coast, Makarska Riviera is my only recommendation in the area – but you don’t need more than this!

 The truth is that the Makarska Riviera beaches are considered the most beautiful pebble beaches along the Adriatic coast, so you know that you’re in for a treat.

-And the best part is that the place is still not extremely popular, as most visitors go straight to the islands, therefore neglecting the Makarska Riviera.
-This means that you have more for yourself!
+And the best part is that the place is still not extremely popular, as most visitors go straight to the islands, therefore neglecting the Makarska Riviera itself.
+This means that you have more for yourself and more space for you to relax and unwind!

 6. Murter Island